scaljeri/scrummie/README.md

 apply branding or colour schemes.

 Scrummie is distributed under the GNU General Public License, version 3.
 You can download and use it for free.
-See the project on GitHub https://github.com/scaljeri/scrummie for more information.

 Donate now to stabilise the development process and add functionality resulting in release of version 1.0 of Scrummie at [pledgie](https://pledgie.com/campaigns/25781)